 Datasets are connections to data sources that you can reuse for multiple metrics.
 When you set up a dataset, we continually update the data so that you always have your data available for building metrics.

-NOTE: This feature is currently only available to admin users on your organization’s Grow account.
+NOTE: This feature is currently only available to users who have the Save & Manage Datasets permission.

 Here’s how to build a dataset in Grow.